 |Above Rs.1 Crore in Value||National Commission in New Delhi|

 How to file a complaint?

-A complaint can be filed in writing on a plain paper comprising following details.
+A complaint can be filed in writing on a plain paper comprising the following details.

 - Complainant’s name and address.

 - Name and address of the party against whom the complaint is lodged.

 - Full detail of fact which caused the complaint.

 - The relief which the complainant is seeking against the opposite party viz. refunds, damages, litigation costs and interest amount, etc. in terms of monetary value.

 - Signature of the complainant.